Phalanstere/ClusterPainter/README.md

     <link rel="stylesheet" href="node_modules/cluster-painter/css/clusterPainter.css">
 ```

-The basic idea is that you don't haver to worry about complex command, bust habe a super-simple api.
+The basic idea is that you have a super-simple api (and not have to worry how it works).

+However, it's nice if something is working right from the start.
-To get accomodated to the library I recommend using to embed the following snippet to your htlm	 code
+To get accomodated to the library I recommend embedding the following snippet to your html code

 ```html